Last Updated on81

 The city of Monza is located 20 km from the centre of Milan in the North of Italy.
 I stopped by to check it out whilst driving in Italy, from Lake Como.
 What I soon realised was that there is so much more to Monza than just being famous for hosting the Formula 1 Grand Prix.

 Monza is a gorgeous small city, that has a more relaxed vibe than the big cities of Italy, like Venice or Rome.
-There are some amazing places to see in Monza which you should visit if you’re passing through.
-Here are the 5 main sites I recommend.
-They can easily be visited all in one day.
+There are some amazing things to see in Monza which you should visit if you’re passing through.
+Here are the 5 main sites I recommend which can easily be visited all in one day.

 1. Italian Formula 1 Grand Prix Track